Rexabit/valheim-visuals-modifier/Thunderstore/README.md

   range: float
 ```

 Do not include changes for both 'material' & 'materials', use one or the other.
+This goes for the shader section as well.

 ### Schema - Time Effect
 Adding this block to the configuration file for an item will add a time based effect to the item.
 Where 'time' is the peak of the effect and the 'timeSpan' is the time span on either side of time where the effect starts to work.